The following post is from Madison of My Dollar Plan and Kids and Money at about.com:

 For example, if you are saving for something special, like a vacation, it helps to fill a piggy bank just like your kids do.

-Teaching children about money management is a process, just like parenting.
+Teaching children about finances and money management is a process, just like parenting.
 And of course, what works for one child, might not work for another!

 How are you teaching your children money management skills?